2 minute read

 ---

-Capture the clipboard image by running this PowerShell command:
+Capture the clipboard image by running the clipboard-image.ps1 script:

 Usage